This FAQ page has been updated and expanded in September 2020 to include information about all of our K swap packages for any chassis.

 Yes, all gauges work like stock with all of our engine conversions.

 Can I retain A/C and power steering with my K swap?

-We offer bolt-in A/C and power steering options for the NA and NB Miata chassis.
+We offer bolt-in A/C and power steering options for the NA/NB Miata chassis as well as the 86.
 These options will be added for the E30 shortly, as well as all other K swaps we release in the future.

 Is a radiator upgrade needed?